Seme Customs records 182% surge in monthly revenue collection

 By Godwin Oritse

-The Seme Area Command of the Nigeria Customs Service (NCS) has recorded a significant leap in its revenue collection, generating ₦1.5 billion in September 2025 — a 182 percent increase from the ₦513 million recorded in the same month last year.
+The Seme Area Command of the Nigeria Customs Service (NCS) has recorded a significant leap in its revenue collection, generating N1.5 billion in September 2025, a 182 percent increase from the N513 million recorded in the same month last year.

-Speaking with journalists on Thursday, the Customs Area Controller, Comptroller Wale Adenuga, attributed the remarkable performance to the effectiveness of the ongoing Customs reform agenda anchored on compliance, transparency, and data-driven operations.
+Speaking with journalists yesterday, the Customs Area Controller, Comptroller Wale Adenuga, attributed the remarkable performance to the effectiveness of the ongoing Customs reform agenda anchored on compliance, transparency, and data-driven operations.

 Disclaimer